majeinfo/chaingun/README.md

 - Variables can be fed from an external CSV file
 - Embeds a Web server to manage remote injectors but also supports a "batch mode"
 - Uses a YAML syntax to describe the stress scenarii
+- Embeds a Web Designer to help build the YAML scripts !

 # Building